 Check Ubuntu version with cat /etc/os-release

-The best way to check Ubuntu version is using cat /etc/os-release command.
+The most efficient way to check Ubuntu version is using cat /etc/os-release command.
 Open the terminal and type cat /etc/os-release.
-This command will list Linux distribution name and release version information.
-It works on almost all Linux system.
+This command will list Ubuntu distribution name and release version information.
+It works on almost all Ubuntu system.

-This command still works if we are running a very old Ubuntu system.
+This command still works if you are running a very old Ubuntu system.

 Use the following command to know the OS version on our old system: